vfat-io/tycho-indexer/Readme.md

 - `index` : Run every extractor set in `./extractors.yaml`
 - `run` : Run a single extractor
 - `analyze-tokens` : Run token analyzer cronjob
-- `rpc` : Run only the server part of Tycho
+- `rpc` : Run only the http rpc server

 Each command can be used with the following: